 Questions People Always Ask

-How long does this actually take?
+How long does this really take?

 15 minutes is the goal.
 Realistically?
 Mine averages 18 because I get absorbed.
 Scale down to 5 if you're rushed.